gap-packages/guava/README.md

 The GUAVA Coding Theory Package
 -------------------------------

-GUAVA is a package thats implements coding theory algorithms in  GAP.
+GUAVA is a package that implements coding theory algorithms in  GAP.
 With GUAVA, codes can be created and manipulated and information about these codes can be calculated.